 Liz has a cookbook all about dinner menus and a show on BYUTV where she inspires parents to commit to fixing dinner and having dinner every night.
 She told me that after she had written her cookbook, BYUTV came knocking on her door, asking if she would be the star of a reality TV show to teach people how to have family dinner.
 Watch it here!
 I learned that Dian Thomas was the “wind beneath her wings” who inspired her as a writing mentor to do her book.
 Liz said that writing her book was the hardest thing she has ever done, even harder that rearing a family of seven children.

 The basic premise of the book is that dinnertime is part of the True Life, La Vita Vera!
 Liz has three components for La Vita Vera: the whole family is together for dinner, you plan your menu with theme nights, and you have yummy food!
 The way to make it easier on mom to have dinner every night is to have a rotating menu.
+That way you don’t have to think too hard when meal planning and making your grocery shopping list.
 This is the menu for the theme nights that Liz teaches:

 Monday: comfort food